RIKEN-RCCS/lens3/doc/user-guide.md

   distinct.
 * Some locking in accessing Redis are omitted.
 Operations by the administrator tool might be sloppy.
-* A MC command is directly invoked at Wui host to change a setting of a MinIO instance.
+* A MC command is directly invoked at Api host to change a setting of a MinIO instance.
 A MC command was only invoked at Mux (by way of Manager) in v1.1.